vgorbic1/Tutorials/JavaScript/Angular 4/creating new project.md

 ## Creating a New Project

-To create a new project with Angular CLI use the following command:
+To create a new project with Angular CLI use:
 ```
 ng new projectname
 ```